industrial-edge/pingpong-python/docs/Installation.md

 To create a configuration for the application follow these steps:

-- Open the "Applications" -> "My Projects" Tab in the Industrial Edge Management Webinterface
+- Open the "Applications" -> "My Projects" Tab in the Industrial Edge Management web interface
 - Click on your PingPong application
 - Click on "Configurations" and "Add Configuration"
 - Enter a Name and Description.
 Enter `./cfg-data` as host path.
 Check the "versioned" Checkbox and click "Add"
 - Click on the "+" Button to add a new version of the configuration
 - Enter a Name and Description.
 Browse for the `mqtt-config.json` file in the `cfg-data` folder of this repository.
-- Click on the pencil button next to the version to verify that all paramters are set correctly.
+- Click on the pencil button next to the version to verify that all parameters are set correctly.

 ![Add new configuration](./graphics/pythonpingpong-new-configuration.gif)